saltysystems/overworld/doc/protocol.md

 Defining a new RPC
 -----------------
 To define a new message, simply write a module using the behaviour `saline_rpc` and implementing the required callbacks, `rpc_info/0` which should return a list of maps with keys as above.

 Messages in Saline can be synchronous or asynchronous.
-Synchronous messages initiated by the client are defined by 2 keys:
+Synchronous messages initiated by the client are defined by one key:
- - `c2s_call`, which will generate an function in the client library with appropriate arguments
  - `c2s_handler`, which corresponds to some module and function to process the message.
 Note that your handler's function must be either arity 1 (to process messages without an established session, see `account_new` for an example)  or arity 2.

 Generating the client library